-As there can be many attributes of a Web UI element which can be used for matching, these techniques may prioritize certain attributes.
-For example, \watertool{}, one of the classical Web UI test repair techniques, performs matching via several steps by using different sets of attributes in each step.
-First, it searches for elements that are exactly the same by matching five attributes (\emph{id}, \emph{XPath}, \emph{class}, \emph{linkText}, \emph{name}).
-If the first step fails to find the matching element in the new version that makes the test pass, it then finds similar DOM nodes using other additional attributes.
-Specifically, it finds the element with the same \emph{tagname}, and then computes the similarity between the element with the same \emph{tagname} using normalized Levenshtein distance between the XPaths of $e_{old}$ and $e_{new}$.
-Then, it further matches using other attributes (e.g., screen position of a DOM node), and computes a similarity score based on the weighted sum of XPath and other attributes where it prioritizes XPath similarity based on the heuristic that the XPaths of the nodes ``should be very similar across versions''~\cite{water}).
-As the prioritization and the predefined order used for matching these set of attributes are usually based on heuristic made by the tool developers, \emph{the matching algorithm may not accurately reflect the evolution of the Web element}, causing inaccuracy in the matching step, and subsequently unable to find the repair for the broken statement.
-Meanwhile, prior learning-based techniques show promising results in combining different types of information for repairing broken GUI tests in Android apps (e.g., combining word and layout embeddings~\cite{Vifer}, or fusing GUI structure and visual information~\cite{xu2021guider}).
-The richer representation used by these learning-based techniques has been shown to help improving the accuracy of the UI matching step.
+Due to numerous attributes available for matching Web UI elements, these techniques may prioritize certain attributes.
+For example, \watertool{} \cite{water}, a classical Web UI test repair technique, applies a multi-step matching process using different attributes.
+First, it searches for identical elements by matching five attributes (\emph{id}, \emph{XPath}, \emph{class}, \emph{linkText}, \emph{name}).
+If unsuccessful, it then finds similar DOM nodes using additional attributes.
+Specifically, it identifies elements with the same \emph{tagname}, and computes their similarity scores between $e_{old}$ and $e_{new}$ with the weighted sum of \emph{XPath} and other attributes where it prioritizes \emph{XPath} similarity based on the heuristic that \emph{XPath} of nodes ``should be very similar across versions''~\cite{water}.
+As the prioritization and the predefined order on matching these attributes are usually based on heuristic of the tool developers, \emph{the matching algorithm may not accurately reflect the evolution of the Web element}, causing inaccuracy during matching, and subsequently failing to repair the broken statement.
+Hence, it is important to understand the attribute prioritization used by prior test repair approaches.
+Meanwhile, prior learning-based techniques show promising results in combining different types of information for repairing broken Android GUI tests (e.g., combining word and layout embeddings~\cite{Vifer}, or fusing GUI structure and visual information~\cite{xu2021guider}).
+The richer representation used by these learning-based techniques has been shown to enhance the accuracy of the UI matching step.